uccser/cs-field-guide/text/en/chapters/coding-encryption.md

 A very popular public key system is RSA.
 For this section on public key systems, we'll use RSA as an example.

-{panel type="teacher-note" summary="Ideas for RSA fun in the classroom"}
+{panel type="teacher-note" summary="Activity: Simulate Public Key Systems in the classroom"}
 One thing you might like to do is to ask each student to generate their key pair, and then email *the public key* to you.
 You should put all the public keys into a Google Document, along with the name of the student the public key corresponds with.
 The students should have read only access to the Google Document.
 When the students would like to send an encrypted message to one of their classmates, they can look up the person's public key in the Google Document, and then use it to encrypt the message.

 **Discussion Points**